Dream Big Speech Therapy Activity for MLK, Jr. Day & Black History Month

 Offer students a chance to share their completed vision board with the class, but don't require this.
 Sharing should be voluntary!
 If nobody shares, then show them your own vision board or goals for the year.

-Here is a digital version to send home with your speech-language students.
+If you are working in telepractice, or have students on homebound service, here is a digital version to send home with your speech-language students.
 It is compatible with Google Classroom and google drive and includes:

-Expository Reading Summary of Dr. King's work and legacy (Google Form)
+• Expository Reading Summary of Dr. King's work and legacy (Google Form)

-Vocabulary fill in the blank sentences & multiple choice answers using Tier 2 words from civil rights terms (Google Form).
+• Vocabulary fill in the blank sentences & multiple choice answers using Tier 2 words from civil rights terms (Google Form).

-Comprehension Questions 10 multiple choice questions based on the reading (Google Form).
+• Comprehension Questions 10 multiple choice questions based on the reading (Google Form).

-Media Literacy Extension with current websites with discussion prompts/questions (Google Form).
+• Media Literacy Extension with current websites with discussion prompts/questions (Google Form).

-"I Have a Dream" Vision Board template, to target creative writing and critical thinking & create goals for the next year (Google Slide).
+• "I Have a Dream" Vision Board template, to target creative writing and critical thinking & create goals for the next year (Google Slide).

 Hint: Email parents/caregivers a link so they can easily access it.
-Assign a "due date" because we all do better with a deadline!
+Assign a "due date" because we all do better with a deadline.

 Use these activities to spark meaningful conversation & target literacy with your older students.